adityamogadala/xLiMeSemanticIntegrator/README.md

 -------------------------
 Dependencies
 -------------------------
 Code is Written in Python and Java.
-Also, it depends on:
+Also, it depends on.

 -> Python 2.7
 -> Numpy